Four Brothers (film): Critical response

 On the review aggregator Rotten Tomatoes, the film holds an approval rating of 53% based on 132 reviews, with an average rating of 5.7/10.
 The site's critics consensus reads: "Despite striking a believable rapport among its principal actors, Four Brothers overwhelms with ultra-violent, vigilante-glorifying action and devolves into too many fractured, insubstantial thematic directions."
 At Metacritic the film has a weighted average score of 49 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Sequel

 An article written in 2010 suggested that Paramount Pictures was developing a sequel for the film, with Mark Wahlberg returning to reprise his role while David Elliot and Paul Lovett would return to write the script.

-In a 2020 post on his Instagram page, Tyrese Gibson claimed a script for a sequel, Five Brothers, is in the works.
+In a 2020 post on his Instagram page, Tyrese Gibson said a script for a sequel, Five Brothers, is in the works.